 Because here’s the thing I found out: to make really good food you don’t need a lot of space.
 You don’t need a lot of contraptions, and you don’t need a vast marble countertop.
 You need some pots and some pans, a couple cutting boards, two sharp knives, a decent amount of patience, and the desire to eat well of your own accord.

-I hope that that guides, recipes, menus, and newsletter you’ll find here will show you how to make the most of your small kitchen, your grocery store, and your culinary imagination, because you really should cook!
-Maybe even start right now with these 11 easy dinners.
+I hope that the guides, recipes, menus, instagram images, and newsletter you’ll find here will show you how to make the most of your small kitchen, your grocery store, and your culinary imagination, because you really should cook!
+Maybe even start right now with these 11 easy dinners or these 9 recipes you might as well master.

 The Book, In the Small Kitchen: 100 Recipes from Our Year of Cooking in the Real World distills the BGSK worldview into a beautiful, bright pink book published by William Morrow in May 2011.
 Grab a copy!